lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-Studieprøven.md

 ## Data showing prognosis or prediction: what tense and modality to choose?

 Some data show the prediction of the trend development or a prognosis.
-It's called 'en fremskrivning'.
-In this case, while describing the trends, the words 'en fremskrivningn/en prognose' can be used as synonyms.
-The modal verb 'vil' in the present tense (nutid) is relevant for expressing prediction of possible events and the real future (realis).
+It's called *fremskrivning*.
+In this case, while describing the trends, the words *en fremskrivningn/en prognose* can be used as synonyms.
+The modal verb *vil* in the present tense (*nutid*) is relevant for expressing prediction of possible events and the real future (*realis*).

 Other examples of expressing prognosis may be:
-Der forventes, at … - It is expected that...
+> * *Der forventes, at … - It is expected that...*
-Antallet af mennesker/ældre/arbejdsløse forventes at stige/falde - The number of … is expected to rise/fall.
+> * *Antallet af mennesker/ældre/arbejdsløse forventes at stige/falde - The number of … is expected to rise/fall.*
-Procentdelen af A og B kommer til at vokse/stige/falde.
+> * *Procentdelen af A og B kommer til at vokse/stige/falde.*
-Iføgle fremskrivningen vil andelen af danskerne, der… ,  komme til stige.
+> * *Iføgle fremskrivningen vil andelen af danskere, der… , komme til stige*.
-Iføgle fremskrivningen vil andelen af danskerne, der… ,  stige.
+> * *Iføgle fremskrivningen vil andelen af danskerne, der… , stige med ... pct*.
-Man forudser i prognosen, at… – It is predicted in the prognosis that…
+> * *Man forudser i prognosen, at… – It is predicted in the prognosis that…*

-Describing percentage: 'procent, procentdel/procentandel & procentpoint'
+## Describing percentage: *procent, procentdel/procentandel & procentpoint*

-You will need words 'procent, procentdel/procentandel & procentpoint' eller procentvis
+You will need words *procent, procentdel/procentandel, procentpoint* and *procentvis*

+#### Note grammatical forms:
-en procent (plural indefinite 'procent' after a number), also 'pct.'
+*en procent* (plural indefinite is also *procent* after a number: 30 procent), also *30 pct.*'

+See more examples with 'procent':

-Ifølge tabellen er det lidt over 30 ptc. af de adspurgte i hver aldersgruppe, der synes, antallet af overtrædelser af straffeloven i perioden fra 2011 til 2016 ikke har ændret sig.
-Note, that you cannot use the plural form 'procenter', if you have a preceding numeral.
+> *Ifølge tabellen er det lidt over 30 ptc. af de adspurgte i hver aldersgruppe, der synes, antallet af overtrædelser af straffeloven i perioden fra 2011 til 2016 ikke har ændret sig.
+Note, that you cannot use the plural form 'procenter', if you have a preceding numeral.*

-De tre lande tegner sig altså for ca. 28 procent af vores udenrigshandel. https://ordnet.dk/korpusdk/teksteksempler/kontekst
+> *De tre lande tegner sig altså for ca. 28 procent af vores udenrigshandel. (https://ordnet.dk/korpusdk/teksteksempler/kontekst)

-Efter optælling af 70 procent af stemmerne i de 2487 valgdistrikter var den uofficielle styrkefordeling blandt de demokratiske kandidater.https://ordnet.dk/korpusdk/teksteksempler/kontekst
+> *Efter optælling af 70 procent af stemmerne i de 2487 valgdistrikter var den uofficielle styrkefordeling blandt de demokratiske kandidater.https://ordnet.dk/korpusdk/teksteksempler/kontekst

 'Procentpoint' is used to express the difference in the percentage for the group/issue/comparison element.
 E.g., as based on the set from Studieprøven could be (November-December 2019)